billgathen/yieldmanager2/README.md

 	git clone git://github.com/billgathen/yieldmanager2.git

-To use in a Rails project, add this to config/environment.rb:
+To use in a Rails project, add this to your Gemfile:

-	config.gem 'yieldmanager2'
+	gem 'yieldmanager2'

 ### Creating a Yieldmanager2::Client